lowtolerance/Modxo/README.md

 [![.NET](https://github.com/Team-Resurgent/Modxo/actions/workflows/BundleModxo.yml/badge.svg)](https://github.com/Team-Resurgent/Modxo/actions/workflows/BundleModxo.yml)
 [![Discord](https://img.shields.io/badge/chat-on%20discord-7289da.svg?logo=discord)](https://discord.gg/VcdSfajQGK)

-#
+#Modxo

-Modxo (pronnounced as "Modsho") is a Xbox LPC Port firmware that converts the Raspberry Pi Pico into an Original Xbox Modchip that allows running a bios.
+Modxo (pronounced "Modsho") is an RP2040 firmware that converts a Raspberry Pi Pico (or similar device) into an Original Xbox-compatible LPC peripheral device.

+Modxo can be used for loading an Xbox BIOS image from the LPC port, as well as for interfacing compatible Xbox software with peripheral devices such as HD44780 displays or addressable RGB LEDs.

 # How to Install

 ### 1. Requirements
-- Working LPC Port
+* An Xbox (any revision) with a working LPC Port.
+1.6 Xboxes will need an LPC rebuild.
-- Original Raspberry Pi Pico or RP2040 Zero (There are some clone boards that are not compatible)
+* A RP2040 development board.
+There may be some clone boards that are not compatible.
+The following boards are known to work with modxo:
+- * Official Raspberry Pi Pico
+- * YD-RP2040
+- * RP2040 Zero
+- * RP-Tiny
+-
-- 4 100 Ohm resistors (tested with 1/4 W resistors)
+* 4 100 Ohm resistors (tested with 1/4 W resistors)

 ### 2. Wiring diagrams

 #### LPC Header